-Hope’s Wedding Coordinator will be available to answer your questions as they arise in your planning process.
-The coordinator will meet with you four months before the wedding to discuss your plans.
-Please note that the Wedding Coordinator also serves other Hope members going through life milestones.
+Hope’s Wedding Director will be available to answer your questions as they arise in your planning process.
+The director will meet with you four months before the wedding to discuss your plans and talk through the planning guide you receive when the ceremony date is confirmed.

 How do we schedule a pastor for our wedding?

 A Hope pastor, chaplain or ministry director will be assigned to officiate your wedding.
 Officiants are assigned weddings based on availability.
-If you have a preference, please state that at the time you meet with the Wedding Coordinator.
-At one month before the ceremony, you can contact the church office (222-1520) to set up a meeting with your wedding officiant to meet and discuss the service.
+If you have a preference, please state that at the time you meet with the Wedding Director.

 Please note the following:

 - The officiants will do their best to accommodate requests; however, the final decision will be based on their schedules and commitments.

 - Typically, the officiant will not be able to attend your rehearsal dinner or wedding reception due to their weekend commitments at worship.